Salayna/Shrimp/README.md

 _this part is deprecated, while the arguments are still there I'm not satisfied with them so by the release of V1 these will drastically change_
 - **-n || --name**: is the name/directory of the project
 - **-l || --language**: is the language of the project to be chosen from a specific set of configuration files, stored in the configs folder
+- **-c || --config**: is to retreive a config file from the web (I'll be building a website to host config files, probably for the v1)

 ### Adding configuations

-The configurations files will be stored in the configs folder at ``$HOME/.shrimp``.
+The configurations files will be stored in the configs folder at ``$HOME/.shrimp`` or remotely.
 All of them must be written in JSON here is an example of configuration files

 ```json